Updated on October 7th, 2022 by Nate Parsh

 It is essentially impossible for new competitors to enter the markets in which CWT operates.
 Overall, utilities have the widest business moat investors can hope for.

 In addition, while the vast majority of companies suffer during recessions, water utilities are among the most resilient companies during such periods, as economic downturns do not affect the amount of water consumed by customers.

 The resilience of CWT was evident in the Great Recession.
 Its earnings-per-share during the Great Recession are below:

 - 2007 earnings-per-share of $0.75

 Therefore, not only did CWT not incur a decrease in its earnings during the Great Recession, but it grew EPS by 20% throughout the 3-year period of 2007-2010.

 The exceptional resilience of CWT was also evident in the 2020 economic downturn caused by the coronavirus pandemic.
-While most companies have incurred a material decrease in their earnings this year, CWT is poised to grow its earnings per share this year.
+While most companies incurred a material decrease in their earnings during this period, CWT grew its earnings per share by a staggering 50% in 2020..

 Put simply, CWT is one of the most resilient companies during recessions and bear markets.